cerbero90/Auth/README.md

 Auth is a Laravel module to quickly implement the authentication system into your applications, so that you don't have to implement it every time you start a new projects.

-By default Laravel has its own command to create the scaffolding of a new app, but I don't like it so much.
+By default Laravel has its own command to create an authentication scaffolding, but I don't find it very flexible.
 That's why I wrote my own authentication system to import it in all my projects and in yours as well if you like it :)

 ## Install